 We created a shopping arcade inside an empty hanger on the camp in preparation for the arrival of up to 500 refugees in May 2017.
 It had a mini-market with themed clothes boutiques.
-Refugees finally arrived in December 2017.
-Since then, the camp has grown to over 1,100 refugees waiting for their asylum applications to be processed and there are plans for it to get even bigger.
+Since then, the camp grew to about 1,200 refugees waiting for their asylum applications to be processed.

-In that time, we have made a lot of changes to the hanger we manage and to the activities we run on the camp.
-Everything you see here has been created by volunteers and special mention has to go to Co-ordinator Dan Ransom who has been there since March 2018 and is the incredible powerhouse behind this unique and pioneering service.
+In that time, we made a lot of changes to the hanger we managed and to the activities we ran on the camp.
+Everything you see here was created by volunteers and special mention has to go to Co-ordinator Dan Ransom who was there since March 2018 and the incredible powerhouse behind this unique and pioneering service.

 Invited to set up in March 2017, we were offered a long hanger that had been used in the previous year for sorting and distribution.
 With no refugees on camp there was an opportunity to completely start again with a custom-made arcade which we did with the support of Help Refugees and the Timber Project.
 This is what it looked like when we started:

 The heart of our operation was always the mini-market.
 Open Monday to Friday at the same times – and without fail – friendly volunteers distributed fresh fruit and vegetables and essential food that we knew people wanted, gave them a taste of home and helped with food security.

 Everyone on the camp received tokens that they could use in the mini-market to choose what they wanted.
 It really put dignity and normality first.
 We recorded what they bought so that we could track distribution and manage the stock.

 Our mini-market served everyone at the camp, without fail, since we arrived in December 2017.
 When an additional 500 people arrived over the weekend from the islands in October 2018, we got them immediately into our mini-market system and at the same time continued to support all current residents.